PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 05:06:21
+Last updated: 2024-04-12 05:06:54
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: If you don't like where you're heading, there's no shame in going back and changing your path. - Chuck McGill